-A bronchoscopic evaluation of the trachea and upper bronchi may be performed if inhalation injuries are suspected.
-This medical examination involves a tiny camera at the end of a long tube inserted into the patient’s airway.
+A bronchoscopic evaluation of the trachea and upper bronchi may be performed if suspected inhalation injuries.
+This medical examination involves a tiny camera at the end of a long tube inserted into the patient's airway.
 If soot or redness and swelling of the tissues in the mouth, trachea, or bronchi is observed, immediate intubation may be performed before continued swelling shuts off the airway completely.Early Intubation of a Burn Patient

 When an inhalation injury happens, the mucosa of the membranes can slough off, causing fluid, also called exudate, to stream out of the tissue into the air passages.
 This eventually dries and adheres to the mucosa, interfering with airflow.
-There are several reasons why placing a burn patient on a ventilator earlier rather than later may be necessary.
-Signs that early intubation may be necessary include:
+There are several reasons why placing a burn patient on a ventilator earlier than later may be necessary.
+Signs that early intubation may be required include:

 - Extensive burns to the face and neck

 - Signs of airway blockage